 The Department of Cultural, Gender, and Global Studies offers a range of courses as well as three interdisciplinary degree programs that explore critical, contemporary issues in culture and society--issues that often cut across disciplinary boundaries.
-Our faculty are actively involved in scholarship and applied research in the fields of gender and sexuality studies, disability studies, science and technology studies, globalization and development, global pop cultures, and media & cultural studies.
+Our faculty are actively involved in scholarship and applied research in the fields of animal studies, gender and sexuality studies, globalization and development, global pop cultures, media & cultural studies, and science and technology studies.
 We offer degrees in the interdisciplinary fields of Gender, Women's, and Sexuality Studies and Global Studies.
 Students can also design their own interdisciplinary degree through the department's "DIY" Interdisciplinary Studies degree program.
 Students in these three interdisciplinary degree programs take courses offered within the department by our core faculty, as well as classes taught by affiliate faculty from across the university.

-We strive to be a statewide and national leader in interdisciplinary and multidisciplinary scholarship and teaching, simultaneously promoting the distinctiveness of the constituent programs and creating opportunities for collaboration and cooperation among them.
+We strive to be a statewide and national leader in interdisciplinary and multidisciplinary scholarship and teaching, simultaneously promoting the distinctiveness of each of our programs and creating opportunities for collaboration and cooperation among them.